DandelionSprout/adfilt/.github/README.md

 * [Secondary official repo mirror](https://gitlab.com/DandelionSprout/adfilt)
 * [Official donation links](https://sproutsluckycorner.wordpress.com/2017/11/14/my-work-and-contact-resume/#donations)

-For a basic overview of the lists in this repo, go to [FilterLists.com](https://filterlists.com/), click on the Maintainers button in the bottom right, and choose Imre Kristoffer Eilertsen in the Maintainers dropdown menu.
+For a basic overview of the lists in this repo, go to [FilterLists.com](https://filterlists.com/), click on the Maintainers button in the upper right, and choose Imre Kristoffer Eilertsen in the Maintainers dropdown menu.
 It proved to be too much work for me to maintain a GitHub spreadsheet for my lists, unfortunately.

-However, if you were led here by uBlock Origin, AdGuard, AdBlock, or [Adblock Plus' secondary subscription page](https://adblockplus.org/en/subscriptions), it was most likely due to **[Dandelion Sprout's Nordic Filters](https://github.com/DandelionSprout/adfilt/blob/master/NorwegianList.txt)**, my signature list for all up-to-date adblockers, whose userbase is very loosely estimated to measure in the low 6-digits.
+However, if you were led here by uBlock Origin, AdGuard, AdBlock, pfBlockerNG, or [Adblock Plus' secondary subscription page](https://adblockplus.org/en/subscriptions), it was most likely due to **[Dandelion Sprout's Nordic Filters](https://github.com/DandelionSprout/adfilt/blob/master/NorwegianList.txt)**, my signature list for all up-to-date adblockers, whose userbase is very loosely estimated to measure in the low 6-digits.

 If you have any problems, suggestions, or a desire to help, I allow both _Issues_ and _Pull requests_ reports about any such things for the time being.
 Don't be shy to ask/tell me.
 In particular, I have a [wishlist of things](https://github.com/DandelionSprout/adfilt/issues/new?assignees=&labels=I+wish+to+help&template=forms-for-those-who-wish-to-help-me-write-lists.md&title=I+wish+to+help) that I wish for assistance from others with.